Corporate Governance Committee Charter

 - Develop and recommend to the Board a set of corporate governance principles and keep abreast of developments with regard to corporate governance to enable the Committee to make recommendations to the Board in light of such developments as may be appropriate.

-- At least annually, recommend the Chief Executive Officer succession plan and make recommendations to the Board for the successor to the Chief Executive Officer.
+- At least annually, review the Chief Executive Officer succession plan and make recommendations to the Board for the successor to the Chief Executive Officer.

 - Report to the Board any concerns or issues that might indicate that organizational strengths are not equal to the requirements of long-range goals.

-- Oversee the evaluation of the Chief Executive Officer and management.
+- Oversee the evaluation of the Chief Executive Officer.

 - Report regularly to the Board (i) following meetings of the Committee and (ii) with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities; provide such recommendations as the Committee may deem appropriate.
 The report to the Board may take the form of an oral report by the Chair or any other member of the Committee designated by the Committee to make such report.